Jcing95/JcingWorld/README.md

 # JcingWorld
 ### A Project by Jcing _[WIP]_.
 ---
-**JcingWorld** is my attempt to create a yet simple (but hopefully eventually major) 3D Java game using LWJGL.<br>
+**JcingWorld** is my attempt to create a simple and hopefully eventually a major 3D Java game using LWJGL.<br>
-I started by working along a [Youtube Tutorial](https://www.youtube.com/playlist?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP "ThinMatrix's Java OpenGL Tutorial") of [ThinMatrix](https://www.youtube.com/user/ThinMatrix) and finally started to use that code to do my own thing :)<br>
+I started by working along a [Youtube Tutorial](https://www.youtube.com/playlist?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP "ThinMatrix's Java OpenGL Tutorial") by [ThinMatrix](https://www.youtube.com/user/ThinMatrix) and finally started to use that code to do my own thing :)<br>
-Actually I only copied the font classes (I will change them too - _eventually_) and have mostly been orientating myself at many different techniques as for example the terrain generation and overall shading.<br>
+Actually I have only copied the font classes (I will change them too - _eventually_) and have mostly been orientating myself with many different techniques, as for example the terrain generation and overall shading.<br>
 For project management and editing I am using the Eclipse IDE.
-My personal project settings are commited just for my personal comfort, maybe I will remove them soon.<br>
+My personal project settings are pushed just to my personal comfort, I might remove them soon.<br>
-Side fact: I probably learned about 95 percent of my modest OpenGL knowledge from this project.
+Side fact: I probably learned about 95 percent of my modest OpenGL knowledge through this project.

 **JcingWorld** currently is in an *extremely* early creation phase and is not ready to be effictively tested yet and *wont be for quite a while*.
 This means the engine itself is not finished by far.<br>
-If you find sloppy mistakes or even critical errors I would appreciate if you [contact](jasin95@googlemail.com) me, or create an [issue](https://github.com/Jcing95/JcingWorld/issues/new) on this repository.<br>
+If you find sloppy mistakes or even critical errors I would appreciate it if you [contact](jasin95@googlemail.com) me, or create an [issue](https://github.com/Jcing95/JcingWorld/issues/new) on this repository.<br>
 _Obviously improvement-tipps are also very welcome._

 ---